eatyndale/code-quest-html/README.md

 - Choose the best answer to the coding challenge.
 - Get instant feedback and continue your adventure!
 - At the end, see how many concepts you mastered and start a new adventure if you wish.

+## Contributing
+Contributions are welcome!
+Feel free to fork the repository, make changes, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is for educational purposes.
 Feel free to use, modify, and share!